matteopilz/OpenMS-website/content/en/applications/nuxl.md

 Download the PD archive from https://github.com/timosachsenberg/OpenMS/releases/tag/NuXLPublication

 3. **Before Installation:**
-   - Please make sure that Proteome Discoverer is closed before running the NuXL installer.
+   - Please ensure that Proteome Discoverer is closed before running the NuXL installer.

 4. **Manual Installation:**
    To register the NuXL nodes in ProteomeDiscoverer, files must be copied manually to the correct folder.
-Note: We are currently preparing an installer that will automatize the installation process.
+Note: We are currently preparing an installer to automate the installation process.

    For PD 3.1 you need to:
    1. Copy `PD.OpenMS.NuXLNode.dll` to `C:\Program Files\Thermo\Proteome Discoverer 3.1\Proteome Discoverer 3.1\Thermo.Magellan.Server`